Highlights. Global online shopping revenue totaled $6.01 trillion in 2024; projections indicate that sales will exceed $8.9 trillion by 2030.

 COVID-related lockdowns and quarantines increased consumers’ need to shop online.

-• The monthly record for online purchases as a percentage of total U.S.retail sales dollars was 17.1% in April 2020.
+• A monthly record for online purchases as a percentage of total retail sales dollars was set at 18.7% in April 2020.

 • 60% of global internet users shopped primarily online in 2020/21, up 13.2% from 2019.